observabilitystack/k8s-observability-workshop/README.md

 ### 2) Join our Slack

 We use Slack to easily share stuff before and during our workshops.
-You're welcome to join, please use [this link](https://join.slack.com/t/o12stack/shared_invite/enQtODA0MzAzMjAwNzUyLTY1YTViZjVlZjY3ZjFkZTNlM2E1YWFiMTY4M2QwOTRhN2IyMjM3M2Q5MmYxMzUyMDk4ZGFkZmY1NzhlNmQ4ZDU).
+Please use [this link](https://join.slack.com/t/o12stack/shared_invite/enQtODA0MzAzMjAwNzUyLTY1YTViZjVlZjY3ZjFkZTNlM2E1YWFiMTY4M2QwOTRhN2IyMjM3M2Q5MmYxMzUyMDk4ZGFkZmY1NzhlNmQ4ZDU) to join.

 ### 3) Create an SSH Key